 OPERATION LEVI

-Operation Levi is a joint initiative of the German War Graves Commission (Volksbund) and Operation Benjamin to identify German Jewish soldiers killed in WWI fighting for Germany and mistakenly buried under Latin Crosses.
-The mission of Operation Levi is to identify these soldiers and replace their headstones with Jewish monuments.
+Operation Levi is a program of the German War Graves Commission (Volksbund) in cooperation with Operation Benjamin to identify German Jewish soldiers killed in WWI fighting for Germany and mistakenly buried under Latin Crosses.
+The mission of Operation Levi is to identify these soldiers and replace their headstones with Stars of David.

 Jewish soldiers in the German army celebrate Hannukah on the eastern front, 1916